jchung501/SURVIVOR-Game/README.md

 ## Gameplay Objective

 The player must be able to survive and gather enough wood to create a signal fire.
 You are started off with 60 health, 30 hunger, a zippo lighter, a hatchet and your energy levels are quite scarce.
 Player must gather 10 pieces of wood without their hunger or health dropping to 0.
 Majority of actions require the use of wood so think carefully about which actions you choose to do.
+If you're unable to gather enough wood to create a signal fire by the 5th day, you will die.

 ## Technologies Used